CodeJellee/Group_5_Project/README.md

     }
     ```

-### Get all Spots owned by the Current User
+### Get all Products owned by the Current User

-Returns all the spots owned (created) by the current user.
+Returns all the products owned (created) by the current user.

 * Require Authentication: true
 * Request
   <!--!!START SILENT -->
   * Method: GET
-  * URL: /api/spots/current
+  * URL: /api/products/current
   <!--!!END -->
   <!--!!ADD -->
   <!-- * Method: ? -->